The Hollywood effect

 Some of the wonderful feedback I've received about this gallery, came from ladies who were brilliant at reading the messages of my art.
 Not only did they read the characters of each lady portrayed, but they also correctly read the character of the artist.
 Others love the fact that the portrait subjects look happy, confident and stylish.
 And it is not just plus size ladies who enjoy the size-positive message.
 I know it saved the life of an anorexia sufferer, after which I promised myself I would keep this gallery going as long as possible.
 You never know who it might be helping?

 The above means that the art is communicating with some of the plus size female community, but it does also sometimes reach out to other interests, from fashion to general art and artists.
-From 2002 onwards, I've had a clothing directory included with this site, and many merchants were happy to be associated with my art.
+From 2002 to 2018, I had a clothing directory included with this site, and many merchants were happy to be associated with my art.
 Surprisingly, a few either declined being linked, or later asked to be removed.
 Maybe they don't like selling too many clothes?!

 'Adult' modelling and BBWs